robertdebock/learn-terraform/ADVANCED/5-best-practices.md

 ### Modules

 - Spend a good amount of time on a [README.md](https://www.makeareadme.com/).
-- Use this order when writing new modules:
+- Suggest to use this order when writing new modules:
   1. README.md - Define the purpose of the module.
   2. variables.tf - Think about what to ask for.
   3. output.tf. - Consider what to expose.